Limited Gradient Descent: Learning With Noisy Labels: Experiments

-We perform experiments on MNIST and CIFAR-10 datasets.
-Specifically, the MNIST dataset consists of 28$\times$28 gray images arranged in 10 classes, which has a training set of 60,000 examples and a test set of 10,000 examples.
-The CIFAR-10 dataset consists of 60000 32$\times$32 color images in 10 classes, with 6000 images per class.
+\textbf{CIFAR-10/CIFAR-100:} The CIFAR-10 dataset consists of 60000 32$\times$32 color images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.

-The labels of the training sets are corrupted with symmetric and asymmetric noise sources, while the labels of the test sets are true.
-In the experiments, we assume that clean validation samples are unavailable.

-We learned the polluted training sets with LGD to illustrate the effectiveness of the proposed method.
-According to the prerequisites of learning with noisy labels, as described in Section 4, the pollution rate $\eta$ should be less than 0.9 for symmetrical noise pollution, while $\eta$ should be less than 0.5 for asymmetric noise pollution.
-To be cautious, we set the pollution rate $\eta$ of symmetric noise to not exceed 0.8 and the pollution rate $\eta$ of symmetric noise to not exceed 0.46.
-In the experiments, the proportion $\beta$ of the reverse samples in the training sets is set to 0.1.
-A mini-batch size of 128 was used.
-The learning rate was 0.1.
-All reported experiments were repeated five times, and noisy labels were randomly generated each time.
+The CIFAR-100 dataset also consists of 60000 32$\times$32 color images in 100 classes, with 600 images per class.
+There are 50000 training images and 10000 test images as well.

+Although LGD does not involve validation sets, corresponding early-stopping-based approaches rely upon them.
+For comparison, we randomly select several samples from the original training set as a clean validation set.
+The remaining training samples are then injected with noise to obtain a noisy-label training set.
+There are two types of noise pollution: symmetric noise pollution and asymmetric noise pollution.
+See~\Cref{PF} for the pollution operations.